-Because of the co-dependent way in which the Particle Instance Modifier is influenced by the underlying particle systems on other objects, some of the apparent effects generated by the Particle Instance Modifier can look and act vastly different, depending on the underlying settings of the particle systems it is associated with.
-This is worth taking account of if the Particle Instance Modifier settings do not appear to be giving the results expected, as it may indicate that the particle system settings may need altering rather than the Particle Instance Modifier settings.
+Because of the correlation in which the Particle Instance modifier is influenced by the underlying particle systems on other objects, some of the apparent effects generated by the modifier can look and act vastly different, depending on the underlying settings of the particle systems it is associated with.
+This is worth taking account of when it seems that the Particle Instance modifier settings do not return the expected results.

 - Particle System

-- Scale the instanced objects by the particle size attribute.
+Scale the instanced mesh by the particle size attribute.
 When this is disabled, all the copies appear the same size as the origin.

 - Rotation Axis

 Specify which pole axis to use for the rotation.

 By default, the instances are placed depending on the particles position in the current frame.
 By enabling this option, you can select the position along the particles path regardless of the current frame.

 You can adjust the particles path (using the Path visualization type) on the Render panel of the Particles System tab.

 The particles system must be baked, except Hair and Keyed physics.

 - Create Along Paths